-The structure of the remainder of the paper closely follows the summary of results presented above.
+The structure of the paper closely follows the summary of results presented above.
 In section 2 we set up the mathematical formalism for ESNs that we wish then to approximate.
-Section 3 introduces our novel theoretical results, while sections 4 and 5 respectively present applications to the deterministic ('Bee World'), and then the stochastic ('market maker') optimal control problems.
+Section 3 introduces our novel theoretical results, while sections 4 and 5 respectively present applications to a deterministic, and then a stochastic, optimal control problem.
 We conclude in section 6.